snare/voltron/README.md

 ### LLDB

-1. The `voltron init` command must be run manually after loading the debug target, as a target must be loaded before Voltron's hooks can be installed.
+The `voltron init` command must be run manually after loading the debug target, as a target must be loaded before Voltron's hooks can be installed.
 This means `voltron init` cannot be called from `.lldbinit` the way it can from `.gdbinit`.
 Hopefully this will be remedied with a more versatile hooking mechanism in a future version of LLDB (this has been discussed with the developers).

+### WinDbg

+More information about WinDbg/CDB support [here](https://github.com/snare/voltron/wiki/WinDbg).

 ### Misc